NF 20th Anniversary

 New York Magazine, August 22, 2017

 Oak Grove, Kentucky, wasn’t a city in any meaningful sense, but rather just a commercial strip hedged by trailer parks and clapboard housing.
 Its population was around three thousand, though this number fluctuated depending on deployments.
 While Fort Campbell’s officers could afford the more elegant digs on the other side of the post in Clarksville, Tennessee, Oak Grove was a haven for young enlistees, and it drew seedy businesses like mosquitos to a bog.

 "Finding Freedom through Flying Lessons" by Janine Zeitlin M.F.A.
 '16

 My older brother loves to fly.
 When he earned his private pilot’s license in his 30s, it was as if he had been granted a superpower inaccessible to me and thus had concreted his role in our sibling experience as the pilot while mine was the white-knuckled passenger gripping the door handle.
 I wanted to be the kind of woman who is free enough to be a pilot.

 We provide you with the tools and knowledge needed to develop the skills and discipline you need to succeed as a writer.

 Your support helps us grow our program and continue the long tradition of success.
-Use the online form to make a contribution to the future of the Creative Nonfiction program in honor of their 20th anniversary.
+Use the online form to make a contribution to the future of the Nonfiction program in honor of their 20th anniversary.